gpulido/antaeus/README.md

 - Have a log of when each invoice has been charged, this way it could track which invoices generate for the next month.
 - Implement the logic for the invoices that haven't been paid: notify the customer?, remove it? try again? how many times?
 - Generate the new invoices to be paid the next month.
-In order to implement such service changes to the DB structure must be done: A table for the historic payments.

 #### Currency mismatch management